Tower houses in the Balkans

+Names

+Tower houses are called in kullë; odžak кули, kuli; кула, culă, all meaning "tower", from Arabic قَلْعَة (qalʿa, “fort, fortress”) via Persian qulla, meaning "mountain" or "top", and Turkish kule.

 In Albania

-Types of towerhouses in Albanian architecture existed before the Ottoman invasion of the Balkans, especially in Gjirokastër.
+Types of tower houses in Albanian architecture existed before the Ottoman invasion of the Balkans, especially in Gjirokastër.
 Albanian kullë are predominantly found in the north of the country, with notable instances in the south being Berat, Gjirokastër, Himara, and Këlcyrë.
 Kullas are heavily fortified buildings with small windows and shooting holes, because their main purpose was to offer security in a fighting situation.
 The first kullas that were built are from the 17th century, a time when there was continuous fighting in the Dukagjini region, although most of the ones that still remain are from the 18th or 19th century.
 They are almost always built within a complex of buildings with various functions, but kullas in towns exist mostly as standalone structures.
 They are also positioned within the complex of buildings that they exist in a way that makes it possible for the inhabitants to survey the surrounding area.
 Kullas in towns are usually built as standalone structures, while in villages they are more commonly found as a part of a larger ensemble of kullas and stone houses, usually grouped based on the family clan they belonged to.

 Certain kullë were used as places of isolation and safe havens, or "locked towers" (kulla ngujimi), intended for the use of persons targeted by blood feuds (gjakmarrja).
 An example can be found in Theth, northern Albania.

-There are also instances of fortified tower-houses in Gjirokastër built in the 13th century, pre-dating Ottoman conquest.
+There are also instances of fortified tower houses in Gjirokastër built in the 13th century, pre-dating Ottoman conquest.